-Up to £2.7 million is available to UK SMEs across 3 challenges to replace, refine and reduce the use of animals.
+Up to £2.7 million is available to organisations across 3 CRACK IT challenges to replace, refine and reduce the use of animals.

-The National Centre for the Replacement, Refinement and Reduction of Animals in Research (NC3Rs) plus sponsors will invest in collaborative projects that address some of the challenges posed by animal experiments.
+The National Centre for the Replacement, Refinement and Reduction of Animals in Research (NC3Rs) plus sponsors will invest in collaborative projects by organisations that address some of the challenges posed by animal experiments.

 This is designed to: